kuroji-fusky/website/README.md

   <a href="https://kurojifusky.com">kurojifusky.com</a>
 </h1>

 The source code of my personal website!
-Written in Astro and Vue.
+Written in Astro, Svelte, and Lit.

 ## APIs used